 Last night was the winter solstice.
 I thought, Tonight is the longest night, and tomorrow we turn towards the light.
 And that's how it feels.

 Perhaps after the holidays I'll write about how I'm going to approach this new beginning.
 But for now, I want to thank you all again.
 Tomorrow there will be thousands of downloads of that paper.
 In the New Year, tens of thousands of people with MS all over the world will march into their doctor's offices and say, "Read this.
 Now, how are we going to take charge of this thing?"
 And it's all because you helped get the word out.
 So for those who have blogged, emailed, Facebooked, Google+'d, and Tweeted: thank you.
 Keep doing it.
-You are changing millions of lives.
+You are changing lives.

 * I'll link to the paper as soon as it goes live.
 It will be free to all.
 It's a very technical paper, but if the précis isn't enough to hold you until tomorrow morning, drop a comment or email me with your address and I'll email you a copy.